laipn/company-fit/README.md

 ### Resistance to rote memorization {#rote-memorization}

 It's important to note that regardless of interviewing method, all good interview methods must be resistance to rote memoriation.
 Specifically one could provide the candidate solution to the question being asked before-hand, but even with that solution a candidate without the assessed skills will still be unlikely to pass.
-Put another way, studying to pass an the interview ought to guarantee that the candidate has learned the skill being assessed for.
-The modern equivalent of this is to see if AIs assistants would enable someone to pass an interview.
+Put another way, studying to pass an the interview ought to guarantee that the candidate has learned the (suitably difficult) skill being assessed for.

 Note that a good interview process does the following: